-NOx sensors monitor the level of nitrogen oxide being emitted by a diesel vehicle to ensure compliance with emissions regulations.
+NOx sensors monitor the level of nitrogen oxide emitted by a diesel vehicle to ensure compliance with emissions regulations.
 Most engines feature two NOx sensors: an upstream and downstream sensor.
-Common causes of failure include soot buildup on the sensor, ECU water intrusion, and/or damage to the cable, which will cause the check engine light to illuminate.
-To provide quality and coverage for this important and growing diesel category, we’re proud to introduce a line of Diesel NOx Sensors.
+Common causes of failure include soot buildup on the sensor, ECU water intrusion and/or damage to the cable, which will cause the check engine light to illuminate.
+To provide quality and coverage for this important and growing diesel category, we proudly introduce a line of Diesel NOx Sensors.

-If too much DEF is injected into the exhaust, the SCR brick can become saturated with ammonia and some of it will exit the SCR assembly.
-This is called “ammonia slip”.
+If too much DEF is injected into the exhaust, the SCR brick can become saturated with ammonia.
+Some of it will exit the SCR assembly.
+This is called “ammonia slip.”
 To a NOx sensor, ammonia and NOx look the same.
 Ammonia slip will cause the downstream NOx sensor to report an incorrect amount of NOx in the exhaust stream.

-While addressing SCR codes concerning DEF quality, NOx sensor failure, or SCR efficiency, it may be necessary to “burn out” saturated SCR bricks and run the onboard diagnostic again.
-This can be accomplished by performing a manual DPF regen.
+While addressing SCR codes concerning DEF quality, NOx sensor failure or SCR efficiency, it may be necessary to “burn out” saturated SCR bricks and run the onboard diagnostic again.
+This can be done by performing a manual DPF regen.
 The heat produced during the manual regen will remove ammonia from the SCR bricks and allow for a more accurate onboard SCR system diagnostic.

 Diesel NOx Sensors feature complex technology.
 Here are some repair tips to keep in mind: